Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: WGC versus Discharges

-In this limit, the slope parameter is \be q_i = \frac{2c_{1\,i}}{3} \frac{\mpl^2{\cal M}_{\tt UV}^2{\cal Q}_{i}}{{\cal T}^2_{i}} = \frac{2c_{1\,i}}{3} \frac{\mpl {\cal M}_{\tt UV}^2}{ {\cal T}_{i}} \gamma_{\tt WGC} = \frac{2c_{1\,i}}{3} \frac{{\cal M}_{\tt UV}^2}{ {\cal Q}_{i}} \gamma_{\tt WGC}^2 \, . \ee The equation for $\Lambda_*$ is still given by the expression (\ref{lstar}).
-When $\gamma_{\tt WGC} <1$, $\Lambda_*$ might be several units of charge above zero, but rapid discharges during the ``boiling" regime could bring it there.
-Importantly, the parameter $q_i$ is now independent of the units of flux $N_i$ - which can be as large as one wishes while $q_i$ is still fixed.
-Next, we recall that to satisfy WGC, we in principle need to have only one charge per gauge group which satisfies the electric bound.
+Then, to satisfy WGC, we in principle need to have only one charge per gauge group which satisfies the electric bound.
 Saturating the bound is acceptable, when the charge is light enough.
 So for each gauge group we need one of the membranes to obey $\gamma_{\tt WGC} \simeq 1$.
-Note from Eq. (\ref{slope}), that for those membranes for which $q_i < 1$, which satisfy WGC so that $\gamma_{\tt WGC} \ga 1$, we need $2 c_{1~i} {\cal M}_{\tt UV}^2 < 3 {\cal Q}_i$.
-This together with ${\cal Q}_{i} \le {\cal M}_{\tt UV}^2$ constrains the charge to $2 c_{1~i} {\cal M}_{\tt UV}^2/3 < {\cal Q}_i \le {\cal M}_{\tt UV}^2$, which can be met for $c_{1~i} \le 1$.
-Meeting these bounds may be easiest done near the Planckian cutoff, $c_{1\,i} \mpl \sim {\cal M}_{UV}$, and so a membrane with a tension of order of the cutoff will yield $q_i < 1$.
-For other membranes which carry the gauge charge of the same group, we can even violate the electric weak gravity bound, that will make achieving $q_i < 1$ easier.
+From Eq. (\ref{slope}), for membranes with $\gamma_{\tt WGC} \simeq 1$ we need $2 c_{1~i} {\cal M}_{\tt UV}^2 < 3 {\cal Q}_i$ to get $|q_i| < 1$.
+This together with ${\cal Q}_{i} \le {\cal M}_{\tt UV}^2$ constrains the charge to $2 c_{1~i} {\cal M}_{\tt UV}^2/3 < {\cal Q}_i \le {\cal M}_{\tt UV}^2$, which can be met by $c_{1~i} \le 1$.
+Meeting these bounds may be easiest done near the Planckian cutoff, $c_{1\,i} \mpl \sim {\cal M}_{UV}$, which can also keep ${\cal T}_{i} < {\cal M}_{\tt UV}^3$ and so retain an episode of ``boiling" in the theory below the cutoff.
+So a membrane with a charge of order of the cutoff and tension somewhat smaller could also yield $|q_i| \la 1$ while marginally satisfying WGC bounds.
+For other membranes which carry the gauge charge of the same group, we can then violate the electric weak gravity bound, that will make achieving $|q_i| < 1$ much easier.
 This can happen if, for example, those membranes are domain walls separating multiple vacua after a symmetry breaking at low energies, which could be viewed analogously to particles with fractional charges in QFT.